-It all started in the 60s, at the height of "the folk craze," with "Marijuana Smoke," a burst of juvenalia about the joys of weed that remained hidden away for seven decades ... until now!
+It all started in the swingin' 60s, at the height of what was being called the folk craze, with "Marijuana Smoke," a burst of juvenalia about the joys of weed that remained stashed away ... until now!
 Here it is, the first song Lory Kohn ever wrote, in The Year of Our Lord 1968:

 And it's continued for ... some 52 odd years.
 If you're scoring, that's four decades last millennium + three decades this millennium = seven decades.

 Lory in approximately 1968, when he launched his songwriting career with "Marijuana Smoke."

 This latest addition to the extensive Kohn catalog is "The Color of Hay, a catchy co-write with Bay Area fiddler John Croziat, recorded earlier this month (January 5-10, 2020) at a Listening Room Songwriting Retreat in Idyllwild, CA. Here's a rehearsal run-through captured with a Zoom handheld :

 Lory's first and last recorded songs have several things in common:

 - They're both quick and dirty duets with "bluegrass" musicians, with erstwhile Milkmen manager Victor Levine providing banjo and vocals on "Marijuana Smoke" and John Croziat adding fiddle and vocals to "The Color of Hay."
 That's strange because no other such stripped down duets appear anywhere in Lory's Silo of Hits stored between 1968-2020!

 - These two songs came to fruition at a much brisker pace than Lory―who practically invented the word compulsion―customarily spends churning out new material material.
 "Lolita," is probably the only other song he's spent less time composing.